Throwback Review – meaning reviews I blogged way back in my My Space days and am now relocating here.

 It’s hard not to think of Bob Marley when reading Joseph – A Rasta Reggae Fable.
 Maybe that was the problem.
 For much as I love Bob Marley and his music, and have been moved by biographical works like No Woman No Cry (chronicling the life of Bob’s wife, Rita, and Bob, by extension), I struggled with this book; and perhaps the inevitable comparisons between fact and fiction were a factor.
 I don’t know.
 It’s an interesting work nonetheless for the insights it provides into Rastafari; its celebration of its language and culture, exploration of its mysticism, revelation of its layers and of the differences that exist within.

 The main page of my Blogger on Books lV series can be found here.
 The main page of Blogger on Books V can be found here.
+The main page of Blogger on Books Vl can be found here.
+For Blogger on Books l through lll, go to Wadadli Pen.
 To check out my books and see what reviewers and readers have been saying about them, go here and here.